dropil/dropil-chain-info-docs/docs/getting-started/validator.md

 Here is an example of a filled out `create-validator` transaction with placeholder information:

 ```
-dropcli tx staking create-validator --chain-id dropilchain --from Example-Keyname --moniker Example-Moniker --pubkey dropvalconspub1zcjduepqc30usk2rqjclw57dkufah842vf0623ar85j5ktt9p9gk7q3gqknqqmlt6g --amount 1000000000000udrop --fees 2000000udrop --min-self-delegation 1 --commission-rate 0.05 --commission-max-change-rate 0.01 --commission-max-rate 0.50
+dropcli tx staking create-validator --chain-id dropilchain --from Example-Keyname --moniker Example-Moniker --pubkey dropvalconspub1zcjduepqc30usk2rqjclw57dkufah842vf0623ar85j5ktt9p9gk7q3gqknqqmlt6g --amount 1000000000000udrop --fees 20000udrop --min-self-delegation 1 --commission-rate 0.05 --commission-max-change-rate 0.01 --commission-max-rate 0.50
 ```

 ***Note: Testnet chain-id is `Dropil-Chain-Poseidon`***

 The above will create a validator using the `Example-Keyname` key and the `Example-Moniker` moniker with 1,000,000 self delegated Drops, a minimum self delegation of 1 Drop, a commission rate of 5%, a maximum daily commission rate change of 1%, and a maximum commission of 50%.
+The fee paid for the transaction will be 0.02 DROP.

 ## Congratulations! ##
 You have now applied to be a validator.
 For more information on how validators are chosen, visit the [validators article](/info/validators).